sysen-limited/grunt-cucumber-coverage/README.md

             print: 'detail',                                // display results of coverage to console (default: summary)
             report: 'html',                                 // generate a coverage report (default: lcov)
             steps: 'example/features/step_definitions',     // location of step definitions to support feature tests
-            tags: '~@Ignore'                                // Any tags you might want to limit / exclude from running }
+            tags: '~@Ignore',                               // Any tags you might want to limit / exclude from running
+            target: 'example/src'                           // target source code to perform coverage of }
     }
 }